How to Improve Your Speaking Skills in a Foreign Language

 Let’s take an example to help clarify things.

-Imagine you are learning English as a foreign language and you have just been taught how to ask questions.
-So, you meet up with an English-speaking friend in a pub and you want to know what he is doing later on in the evening, as you are a bit hungry and wouldn’t mind going for some food, so ask you ask him “what will you be doing later this evening?”
+You are learning a language and you have just been taught how to ask questions.
+So, you meet up with an native-speaking friend of your chosen language and you want to know what he is doing later on in the evening, as you are a bit hungry and wouldn’t mind going for some food, so ask you ask him “what will you be doing later this evening?”

 Although it is a perfectly good and correct question, it isn’t really what would be said in spoken language.
 We are much more likely to ask “what you doing later on?”
 The reason for this difference is grammar: language has both spoken and written grammar.
 The first question you are much more likely to read in a book and the second in a pub.